 We were pretty set on a name before she came, but when we tried it on, it didn’t fit.
 So we tried our back-up option.
 Nope.
 We tried our third name and it still didn’t feel right.
 Then I threw a “Hail Mary” as Handsome puts it – I brought back an oldie that was kicked out when we had T. Your dad had never been sold on the name but he promised he’d consider it and left to pick up T. A few minutes later he texted and said the name “B” felt right.
 I didn’t ask questions – I ran with it!

-There were so many things that worked out JUST PERFECTLY … too perfect to be called coincidence.
+There were so many things that worked out JUST PERFECTLY with our rainbow baby birth … too perfect to be called coincidence.

 1. B was born one week and one day after we had lost our angel Ian.

 2. B was born on National Donut Day – my favorite food of all time.